HostMonster Review

 Compared to their sister brands and especially independent competitors such as:

-HostMonster’s brand and business look outdated and a big disadvantage.
+HostMonster’s outdated brand is a big disadvantage.

 Mediocre Performance